 3) Meanwhile, boil clean jars for about 15 minutes to sterilise them.
 Extract the jars carefully (at this point, canning tongs might come in handy...) and spoon the marmalade into them.
 Wipe the rims, seal and place the jars upside down to cool.

 I really like the balance of flavours in this marmalade.
 Not too sweet, with a lovely tang.
 It also caramelised a little, deepening the flavour nicely (this was not planned but because I stopped stirring briefly while helping Little One with something.
-We've been enjoying this on toast and in yogurt with oats.
+We've been enjoying this on toast and in yoghurt with oats.
 There are also plans afoot to put some in a bread pudding one of these days...
 This is the first time I've made marmalade with tangerines, but it won't be the last!
 I am so pleased with this one.